‘Hotel Rwanda’ Hero Paul Rusesabagina Freed From Prison

-Rwandan government critic Paul Rusesabagina, whose efforts to save people during the 1994 genocide were portrayed in hit Hollywood film “Hotel Rwanda”, has been freed from prison after more than 900 days behind bars.
+Fiercely outspoken Rwandan government critic Paul Rusesabagina, whose efforts to save people during the 1994 genocide inspired the Hollywood film “Hotel Rwanda”, has been freed from prison after more than 900 days behind bars.

-Rusesabagina was released late Friday and will return to the United States after the Kigali government commuted his 25-year sentence on terrorism charges.
+Rusesabagina was released late Friday away from the media glare and will return to the United States after the Kigali government commuted his 25-year sentence on terrorism charges.

-His detention sparked criticism in the West and among rights groups, and highlighted Rwanda’s record of crushing political dissent and free speech under President Paul Kagame.
+His detention had thrown a spotlight on Rwanda’s record of crushing political dissent and free speech under President Paul Kagame.

-Rusesabagina was jailed after he was found to have backed an armed rebel group in a trial that his supporters denounced as a sham.
+Rusesabagina was convicted in September 2021 of backing an armed rebel group after a trial that his supporters denounced as a sham.

-The 68-year-old has been in failing health and his family said he was tortured during his 939 days in detention.
+The 68-year-old, who is also a Belgian citizen with US permanent residency, has been in failing health and his family said he was tortured during his 939 days in detention.

-His sentence was “commuted by presidential order”, as were the prison terms of 19 co-defendants convicted alongside him, government spokeswoman Yolande Makolo told AFP.
+He will likely stay there for “a couple of days” before flying to Qatar, which helped broker his release, and then to the United States, another US official said.

-He will likely stay there for “a couple of days” before flying to Qatar, which helped broker his release, and then to the United States where he has permanent residency, another US official said.
+His sentence was commuted by presidential order, Justice Minister Emmanuel Ugirashebuja said in a statement, while 19 co-defendants also saw their sentences commuted.

-Rwanda praised the role of both the United States and Qatar in resolving the case, after Kagame held talks in Doha earlier this month.
+But the minister warned: “Under Rwandan law, commutation of sentence does not extinguish the underlying conviction.”

 US President Joe Biden welcomed Rusesabagina’s release, calling it a “happy outcome”.